 A tired old chestnut that is being tossed around is a strongly held notion that therapists must charge between $200-$300 per session or they are devaluing the profession.

-The other assertion I hear is that a therapist should never ever use sliding scales or accept insurance and, if they do, somehow they are not honoring their worth.
-What is not being discussed is how this message is creating shame for some in our community.
+The other assertion I hear is that a therapist should never, ever implement a sliding scale, nor should they sign up for insurance panels, and, if they do, somehow they are not honoring their worth.
+What is not being discussed is how this message is creating shame for many of our clinical colleagues.

-The result is that I have therapists sharing their pain in coaching sessions, or via email and via face book messages.
-The predominant question I hear on this topic is, "What does having a fee over $200 a session and not accepting insurance have anything to do with my worth and value as therapist or business owner?"
-It is a question worth considering.
+The result is that I now have therapists sharing their pain in coaching sessions, via email, or face book messages.
+The predominant question I hear on this topic: "What does having a fee over $200 a session and not accepting insurance have anything to do with my worth and value as therapist or business owner?"

 Part of the coaching work I am doing these days is to have healing conversations about this topic.
 Conversations that support inclusiveness vs. exclusiveness.
-Conversations that look into what fears that therapist may have that is blocking abundance.
-And conversations to balance the idea that some therapists who have a higher fee, or fee for service practice must have it all figured out, while others who don't are failing miserably.
+Conversations that look into what fears that particular therapist may have that is blocking financial growth.
+These coaching conversations balance the idea that some therapists who have a higher fee, or fee for service practice must have it all figured out, while others who don't are failing miserably.

-However, now and then I still have colleagues tell me that given my level of expertise and experience, I "should" raise my therapy fee well over the $250 range, especially since I work with clients from the entertainment and sports industries.
+However, now and then a colleague will tell me that given my level of expertise and experience, I "should" raise my therapy fee well over the $250 range, especially since I work with clients from the entertainment and sports industries.

 My response to this: "Thank you, I appreciate your feedback and confidence in my expertise.
 However, I will not be charging that amount, no matter how wealthy my client is.
 I am happy with my current fee.
 It respects my business model and supports my clients.
 Perhaps I will raise it in the future, or perhaps not."

 And guess what?
-This does not impact my value or worth one iota.
+This does not impact my value or worth as a therapist one iota.

 Sliding Scale?
 Yes please!

-I happily provide a sliding scale for clinical clients who really need this.
+I happily provide a sliding scale for clinical clients who meet the criteria.
 I don't mind offering a modest slide, it has served me and my therapy clients well over the years, and is still within a very respectable fee structure.
-I refer out about 15-20 clients a month who cannot afford my fee even with the slide to clinicians I trust and respect.
+I refer out about 15-20 clients a month who cannot afford my fee, even with the slide, to clinicians I trust and respect.
 This is an ethical support to the client in need, as well as a nice support to my colleagues who are wonderful clinicians, but are still growing their clinical skills and practices.
-As colleagues will tell you, I have populated more than a practice or two (or ten) in my clinical career.
+I have populated more than a practice or two (or ten) in my clinical career.

-And then, one day, I realized what a dumb ass I was being.
-When I slowed down for a minute and took into consideration my past business ownership experience, this was my a-ha moment and my evolution in turning the corner with respect to the infamous sliding scale...
+And then one day I realized what a dumb ass I was being.
+When I slowed down for a minute and took into consideration my past business ownership experience, I had an a-ha moment.
+The following briefly outlines my evolution in turning the corner with respect to the infamous sliding scale...

 I sold that business a few years later, with a long client list, for a nice tidy sum while some of my more high priced colleagues ("I don't get out of bed for less than $500 a cut) slowly saw their businesses dwindle, or were always on the hustle for the highest paying clients.

-Over those years more than a few of their clients ended up coming my way because they could receive the same beautiful beauty service, or hair and make up for their wedding day at $450 vs. hair and make up at $800.
+Over those years more than a few of their clients ended up coming my way because they could receive the same beautiful beauty service, or hair and make up for their wedding day at $350 vs. $500.

-And much to the disgust of some of these hair stylist colleagues, I also did a homeless hair day 2x a year where myself and my team offered cuts and shampoos (there are some hilarious, gag worthy, and heart warming and heartbreaking stories as you can well imagine).
-And, though media attention was not the motivating reason in providing this to the homeless, and as word got out, the media tuned in which also supported my business efforts.
+And much to the disgust of some of these hair stylist colleagues, I also did a homeless hair day 2x a year where myself and my team offered cuts and shampoos (as an aside, there are some hilarious, gag worthy, heart warming and heartbreaking stories as you can well imagine).
+And though media attention was not the motivating reason in providing this to the homeless, and as word got out, the media tuned in which also supported my business efforts.